Welcome to our comprehensive guide to the Moselle Valley!

 Near Toul, it forms a giant loop, a distinctive feature of the river.
 This is explained by a hydrographic phenomenon: the ‘capture’ of the Moselle.

-Previously (that is to say thousands of years ago!), the river continued its path through Pagny-sur-Meuse and joined the Meuse river.
-Then the Moselle changed its course by turning away from its original course.
-It turned to the east and followed the course of a stream which flowed into the Meurthe near Frouard.
-In doing so, it crosses the foot of the current Côtes de Moselle.
+Previously (that is to say, thousands of years ago!), the river continued its path through Pagny-sur-Meuse and joined the Meuse River.
+Then, the Moselle changed its course by turning away from its original course.
+It turned to the east and followed the course of a stream that flowed into the Meurthe near Frouard.
+In doing so, it crossed the foot of the current Côtes de Moselle.

 Thus, the Moselle stole the show from the Meurthe, hence becoming the main artery of the Moselle Sillon!